VaishooR/dsa-sessions/README.md

 57. Program to find first bad version.
 (LC-278)
 58. Program to find search in rotated sorted array.
 (LC-33)
 59. Program to find search in rotated sorted array II.
 (LC-81)
+60. Program to find peak index in a mountain array.
+(LC-852)